felmoltor/updog3/README.md

 ## Thanks

-To Sc0tfree, the original writer of Updog ()
+To Sc0tfree, the original writer of Updog (https://github.com/sc0tfree/updog).
-A special thank you to [Nicholas Smith](http://nixmith.com) for designing the updog logo.
+A special thank you to [Nicholas Smith](http://nixmith.com) for designing the original updog logo.
+The Updog2 logo is a poor attempt at updating it, sorry, Nicholas, I am not a designer 😭